MichaelHinrichs/FinModelUtility/README.md

 - Drop a Pikmin 1 rom in the "cli/roms/" directory.
 Make sure it's named "pikmin_1.gcm"!
 - Double-click "rip_pikmin_1.bat" in the "cli/" directory.
 This will first rip all of the files from the game, and then the currently supported models.
 This can take a while on the first execution, but future executions will reuse the exported files.
-- Exported models will appear within the "cli/out/pikmin_1/" directory.
+- Extracted models will appear within the "cli/out/pikmin_1/" directory.
 Both GLTF (.glb) and FBX are exported, since each format has slightly different compatibility.
 FBX is generally preferred due to supporting additional UV channels.
 - The materials for some models are broken due to the complexity of recreating fixed-function pipeline effects in a standalone model.
 These will need to be manually recreated in whichever program you import the model into.

 ### Pikmin 2

 - Drop a Pikmin 2 rom in the "cli/roms/" directory.
 Make sure it's named "pikmin_2.gcm"!
 - Double-click "rip_pikmin_2.bat" in the "cli/" directory.
 This will first rip all of the files from the game, and then the currently supported models.
 This can take a while on the first execution, but future executions will reuse the exported files.
-- Exported models will appear within the "cli/out/pikmin_2/" directory.
+- Extracted models will appear within the "cli/out/pikmin_2/" directory.
 Both GLTF (.glb) and FBX are exported, since each format has slightly different compatibility.
 FBX is generally preferred due to supporting additional UV channels.
 - The materials for some models are broken due to the complexity of recreating fixed-function pipeline effects in a standalone model.
 These will need to be manually recreated in whichever program you import the model into.
 To help with this process, a mat3.txt file is generated in each directory that contains a raw JSON representation of the materials.